 A NATIONWIDE NETWORK OF LOCAL ART INSTALLERS

-Maggie Smith saw a need for a network of art installers in back in 1985 when she founded Art Source Online, one of the industry's first e-commerce art businesses, a distinction which earned her a feature in INC. magazine.
-As a full service art provider, she hired installers and based them out of her Milwaukee frame shop.
+Maggie Smith saw a need for a network of art installers back in 1985 when she started Art Source Online, one of the industry's first e-commerce art businesses, a distinction which earned her a feature in INC. magazine.
+As a full-service art provider, she hired installers and based them out of her Milwaukee frame shop.
 Then she met Chris Kulow, a freelance installer from Tennessee.
 His work ethic, professionalism & craftsmanship impressed her greatly.
 Since Nashville International Airport was an inexpensive hub, he was able to travel efficiently and she outsourced to him for 15 years.

 Since then, Maggie sold Art Source Online and is now A.I.N.'s President.
-Scott works on the website, and Chris works as Field Director, liaison to the 1500+ independent installers registered to the Network, all working at standardized prices and practices, all looking forward to helping with your projects.
+Scott works on the website, and Chris works as Field Director and liaison to the 1200+ independent installers registered to the Network, all working at standardized prices and practices, all looking forward to helping you with your projects.